 - 3. In the Name box, type a unique name to identify this Service Type.
 This name appears in logs, reports, Policies, and the Service Types dialog box. - 4.
 In the Comment box, optionally type a comment.
-A comment can consist of up to 255 alphanumeric characters. - 5.
-In the Call Details String box, type a string that matches a Call Label exactly as it appears in the Call Details field of the Call Log when a call is processed.
-The string is case-sensitive and can contain up to 20 alphanumeric and special characters except the pipe | symbol and single/double quotes. - The string in each Service Type Object must be unique, must match the Dialing Plan entry exactly, and is case-sensitive.
+A comment can consist of up to 255 alphanumeric characters.

+5. In the Call Details String box, type a string that matches a Call Label exactly as it appears in the Call Details field of the Call Log when a call is processed.
+The string is case-sensitive and can contain up to 20 alphanumeric and special characters except the pipe symbol and single/double quotes. • The string in each Service Type Object must be unique, must match the Dialing Plan entry exactly, and is case-sensitive.
+That is,

+- The string in each Service Type Object must be unique, must match the Dialing Plan entry exactly, and is case-sensitive.
 That is, you cannot define two Service Types for the string INTL, and the strings INTL and intl are treated as unique.
 If you need different Service Types for different locales, you must first define custom, case-sensitive labels in your Dialing Plans and then define Service Types for each. - Some Dialing Plan sections produce an entry such as the following: LD,CONUS.
 A separate Service Type for each of these results is needed if you want to associate a cost with them.
 The string LD will not match a value of LD,CONUS in the Call Details field, nor will the string LD,CONUS match a value of LD in the Call Details field.

-Creating a Service Type Group Service Type Groups are used to organize Service Types and can be used to apply multiple Service Types to an IPS Rule.
+Creating a Service TypeService Type Groups are used to organize Service Types.
 Note that only individual Service Types can be used in Billing Plans; Service Type Groups cannot be used in Billing Plan Rules.